zchandler/builderwars/core-rules.md

 pro tip: The regular round lego studs (that have that little lip on them) are best.
 The smooth round pieces are harder to get on and off, so avoid those.

-# Weapons, Shields, and Equipment
+## Weapons, Shields, and Equipment
 The build phase is a great opportunity for the players to express themselves creatively and come up with original combinations.
 Chainsaw in one hand, and laser rifle in the other?
 Sure!
 Can Magneto use Mjolnir?
 Why not?
 It can be an alternative universe Mjolnir where you don’t have to be all that worthy ...
 Everything should be fair game during the Build Phase.
 A lot of the character of the heroes will come from the weapons and equipment the players choose.
 Can a banana be a weapon?
 Of course!
 It might be a special “deadly banana”.
 The GM works all that out, guided by the ideas of the players.

 Hero weapons are judged by the GM based on the appearance of what the players have built out of the available Lego pieces.
 Particularly awesome or clever builds should be lauded and acknowledged as particularly dangerous looking.
 GM then assigns an Damage Rating (DR) for each weapon, and Shield Rating (SR) for shields.
 Special weapon abilities have to be paid for with HP from the player’s total HP pool.

 All minifigs have 2 hands (except for rare exceptions) and can thusly have either 2 weapons (1 in each hand), a weapon and shield, 2 shields, or one of the above with a special battle effect item like a hypnostaff (from the Ninjago snake bad guys).
 Each player makes this loadout decision for each hero.
 2 weapons is a popular choice because it affords 2 attacks per turn.

-Melee weapons do 1-5 damage (1 = small dagger, 5 = lightsaber, vorpal sword, or magically endowed baguette).
+* Melee weapons do 1-5 damage (1 = small dagger, 5 = lightsaber, vorpal sword, or magically endowed baguette).

-Ranged weapons do 1-3 damage (1 = bow&arrow; 3 = sniper rifle).
+* Ranged weapons do 1-3 damage (1 = bow&arrow; 3 = sniper rifle).
 Often lighter dmg weapons will have longer range.
 Range is measured in inches.
 Close up ranged weapons (i.e. shotgun) = 4” range, long distance ranged weapons (i.e. rifle or crossbow) = 12”.
 GM arbitrarily assigns weapon ranges, with an eye toward game balance.

-Shields prevent 1HP from each incoming attack.
+* Shields prevent 1HP from each incoming attack.
 So, a hero holding 2 shields would subtract 2HP of damage from each and every incoming attack before it did any damage to his/her HP, which makes 2 shields very effective against all but the most powerful ranged attacks.
 Heros with shields can block for other heroes, if they are in the direct line of fire of the incoming attack.

-Fire weapons do an extra 1HP of burn damage during the next turn after being hit, in addition to their normal damage.
+* Fire weapons do an extra 1HP of burn damage during the next turn after being hit, in addition to their normal damage.
 GM should designate who has a fire weapon in their notes, and generally there is some kind of visual component to the lego pieces involved (fire, or a red clear piece on weapon).
 cost: 2HP from total HP pool per weapon

-Ice weapons cut the victims movement in half during the next turn after being hit, in addition to their normal damage.
+* Ice weapons cut the victims movement in half during the next turn after being hit, in addition to their normal damage.
 GM should designate who has a fire weapon in their notes, and generally there is some kind of visual component to the lego pieces involved (clear blue piece on weapon).
 cost: 2HP from total HP pool per weapon

-Hypno weapons induce a stun effect on their victim, such that they skip their next normal turn.
+* Hypno weapons induce a stun effect on their victim, such that they skip their next normal turn.
 Hypno weapons can only be used every other turn.
 cost: 2HP from total HP pool per weapon

-Hero Names
+## Hero Names
 Once heroes have been outfitted, they have to have their own original names for the Battle Phase so we can create the batting order and refer to each hero easily.
 The names should be descriptive, but if you can work in originality or silliness, that’s an added bonus.
 For the sake of saving time, the GM comes up with the names, but if the players have ideas or strong feelings about a particular hero, use those instead.
 If you are stuck for names, go watch a wuxia movie, and come back and try again.
 Example names from the inaugural Game Zero: “Lightning Bat”, “Magneto Firehammer”, “Green Ninja Hackfest” … you get the idea.

-Speed
+## Speed
 After the players have both made their HP assignments, the GM assigns Speed values to each hero.
 There is an inverse relationship between HP and Speed.
 One way to think about higher HP is that that hero is encumbered with armor.
 The armor may or may not be visible in the minifig build, but the GM should make heavier units slower as a general rule to keep the game balanced.

 The Speed rating of each hero determines how many inches he or she may move each turn.
 Speed can be a big advantage.

 The baseline Speed rating for a totally unencumbered character (with only 2HP) is 16.
 Subtract 1 for each HP, so a hero with 4HP has a Speed of 12, while an armored hero with 8HP has a speed of 8, and heavily armored tank hero with 12HP has a speed of 4.

-Attack Damage
+## Attack Damage
 Before the battle can begin, each hero needs an Attack Rating (AR).
 AR is a little arbitrary, and the GM should use his or her discretion.
 Using the range of possible damage that a given weapon type can inflict (1-3 for ranged, 1-5 for melee) the GM makes a determination based on what the players build looks like.
 Plasma sword with cool-looking gizmos hanging off it?
 That would be a 5 (duh).
 Once a first pass based on looks is done, then add up the total damage for each side to make sure it’s not lopsided.
 Adjust AR up or down, for one or both sides, to make it a more even match.

-Base Building
+## Base Building
 Each player gets 100 2x2 Lego bricks.
 You can use any bricks you want for base building really, but 2x2 keeps it simple, allows for easy removal of bricks that have been destroyed by siege, and their removal creates enough space for a minifig to pass through (which is the point).

 How a player builds their base depends on the genre of gameplay.
 Preventing a rescue might require a different type of base than repelling an all out assault.
 Each player designs their base in secret, and does not reveal their base to the other player until the battle begins (use a cardboard screen, or towel, or something to hide bases from each other until the GM begins the Battle Phase).
 Showmanship for the reveal is highly encouraged.

 A unit that is close enough to do damage to a segment of wall (touching, for melee; inside max range for missile weapons) can damage it, just like damaging an opponent.
 Once the HP of the brick is exhausted, it is removed from the game.
 Heroes cannot jump, fly or otherwise move past a brick until it is destroyed.
 Once a wall is breached, a hero can enter a base, steal a flag, rescue a captive, plant a bomb, or whatever the particular mission the GM has chosen.

-Defenses
+## Defenses
 Each castle can have stationary defenses, in addition to heroes held back for guard duty.
 Canons have higher damage and longer range but can only damage 1 target per turn.
 Mortars do less damage, and have lesser range, but do splash damage to all enemy units in a 3” radius.
 Canon:  AR=2, range 8”
 Mortar: AR=1 (splash), range 6”

 Players are welcome to create elaborate looking defenses with Lego, but in terms of game mechanics their function will all be the same.
 Unless it’s different.
 Up to the GM.

-The Lineup
+## The Lineup
 Create a list of both armies that includes: Hero name, Shield (Y/N), Speed, AR Melee, AR Range (with ranges in inches).
 Shorthand for special attacks next to the DR for that attack (F,I, and a spiral shape for Hypno).

 You will refer to the Lineup constantly during the Battle Phase.

-Battle Phase
+# Battle Phase
 Duration: ~2 hours

 In the Battle Phase, the gathered forces go to war!
 Huzzah!